Australia’s health care system is widely recognised as one of the best in the world1.

 Millions of hospital admissions occur every year, with most patients receiving high quality care in a timely manner.
-This is thanks in large part to the symbiotic relationship between our public and private hospital systems.

 Admissions to public hospitals are triaged to make the most of limited resources.
 If it’s an emergency, you will be seen straight away.